 Through Teaching the Teachers, we are also teaming up with advocacy organizations that promote woodworking education for vocational training and economic development.
 Current affiliates are

-We welcome affiliation inquiries from organizations that are aligned with the mission of Teaching the Teachers and can help us connect with new institutional partners.
+We welcome inquiries from organizations that align with the mission of Teaching the Teachers.

 For priority consideration for 2020 scholarships, institutional partners should email their nominations by December 31, 2019 to email@example.com.
 Notification will be sent by January 15, 2020.
 After December 31, nominations will be reviewed for acceptance as they arrive, if funds are still available.